Overview of promotions

 Promo code allocation behavior:

-- For multi-use promo codes, allocation is "sticky."
-Customers will always receive the same code if sent from the same trigger and promotion bucket again.
+- For multi-use promo codes, allocation is sticky.
+Customers receive the same code across triggers in all campaigns where the same promotion bucket is used.

 - For single-use promo codes, allocation is not "sticky."
 Customers will receive a new code each time they requalify for the campaign, even if the trigger and promotion bucket remain the same.